EMBRYOPSIDA Pirani & Prado

 Evolution: Divergence & Distribution.
 Diversification rates in this clade are distinctly low (Hertweck et al. 2015; Tank et al. 2015) as are rates of molecular evolution of the plastome (Barrett et al. 2015b).

 ACORACEAE Martinov Back to Acorales

-Stem with endodermis; leaves two-ranked, equitant and isobifacial [oriented edge on to the stem]; peduncle with two separate vascular systems; bracts and bracteoles 0 [but see below]; T ± hooded; anthers introrse, thecae confluent apically on dehiscence, endothecial thickenings stellate; pollen sulcus lacking ectexine, endexine lamellate; loculus with secretory trichomes, placentae apical, pendulous, style broad, massive, stylar canal with exudate; ovules several/carpel, outer integument 3-5 cells across, integuments with hairs, hypostase massive, with central column and radiating cells, postament +; antipodal cells ± persistent, (dividing); fruit a berry; tegmen cells thickened?; P persistent; n = 9, 11, 12; first leaf terete, unifacial.
+Mycorrhizae 0; stem with endodermis; leaves two-ranked, ventralized isobifacial [oriented edge on to the stem, bases equitant], intravaginal squamules + [?= colleters]; peduncle with two separate vascular systems; bracts 0, bracteoles 0; floral vasculature forms a basal complex; T ± hooded; anthers introrse [?level], thecae confluent apically on dehiscence, endothecial thickenings stellate; tapetum secretory, cells 2-4-nucleate; pollen sulcus lacking ectexine, endexine lamellate; dorsal carpellary bundle 0, ovary loculi with secretory trichomes, placentae apical, pendulous, style broad, massive, stylar canals with exudate; ovules several/carpel, outer integument 3-5 cells across, tips of integuments with multiseriate hairs, hypostase massive, with central column and radiating basal walls of nucellar cells, postament +; embryo sac with "ears", antipodal cells ± persistent, (dividing); fruit a berry; tegmen cells spirally thickened; P persistent; embryo suspensor ?unicellular, cylindrical; plastid accD gene lost; n = 9, 11, 12; first leaf terete, unifacial.